SamuelAwojuola/Word2CleanHTML/README.md

     * Set the github repository to open when you click the upload button.
 This would be the repository to which you intend to load the generated file.
     * Edit the list of categories,
     * Edit the list of layouts
+    PLEASE NOTE that this version cannot work without a server.
+So if you download it you have to use a local server.
+A solution to this is to use VSCode and "Go Live".
-2. "**Word2CleanHTML.html**" which does not use any JSON file.
+2. "**Word2CleanHTML.html**" which does not use any JSON file and can work without a server.
 To modify the layouts and categories list, you have to edit the html file itself.